 Event ranks as the world’s largest pork industry trade show

-The 2017 incarnation of the World Pork Expo gets underway in Des Moines Wednesday at the Iowa State Fairgrounds and runs through Friday.
+The 2021 incarnation of the World Pork Expo gets under way in Des Moines today at the Iowa State Fairgrounds and runs through Friday.
 This annual event brings together pork producers, exhibitors and visitors not just from across Iowa, but also from throughout the nation.
-Among the 20,000 to 30,000 people the Expo is expected to draw will be a great many pork producers and pork industry professionals from abroad.
-In 2016, there were attendees from 48 countries.
-This event has a truly international following.
+More than 20,000 people are expected to attend.
+Visitors from 50 nations have come to the Expo in the past, giving it a truly international following.

 Educational and marketing programs will appeal to many of those who attend this important pork industry event.
-For others, the more than 350 commercial exhibits will be the draw.
+For others, the more than 400 commercial exhibits will be the draw.
+There will be 700 booth in the trade show.
 The Expo also offers ample opportunities for recreation and camaraderie.

-The NPPC, an entity that conducts public outreach on behalf of 44 affiliated state organizations, owns the Expo and orchestrates this popular show.
+The National Pork Producers Council, an entity that conducts public outreach on behalf of 44 affiliated state organizations, owns the Expo and orchestrates this popular show.
 The organizers say this is the largest pork-industry trade show in the world.

 The Expo offers a particularly welcome opportunity to learn more about the pork industry’s future and its importance to the Hawkeye State.